-distant than the furthest star and more eternal than time itself.
+That is the ongoing miracle of Jewish spirituality.
+No one before the birth of Judaism ever envisaged God in such abstract and awe-inspiring ways: God is more distant than the furthest star and more eternal than time itself.
 Yet no religion has ever felt God to be closer.
-In Tanakh the prophets argue with God.
+In Tanach the prophets argue with God.
 In the book of Psalms King David speaks to Him in terms of utmost intimacy.
-In the Talmud God listens to the debates between the sages and accepts their rulings even when they go against a heavenly voice.
+In the Talmud God listens to the debates between the Sages and accepts their rulings even when they go against a heavenly voice.
 God's relationship with Israel, said the prophets, is like that between a parent and a child, or between a husband and a wife.
-In The Song of Songs it is like that between two infatuated lovers.
-The Zohar, key text of Jewish mysticism, uses the most daring language of passion, as does Yedid nefesh, the poem attributed to the sixteenth century Tzefat kabbalist R. Elazar Azikri.
+In the Song of Songs it is like that between two infatuated lovers.
+The Zohar, key text of Jewish mysticism, uses the most daring language of passion, as does Yedid Nefesh, the poem attributed to the sixteenth-century Safed kabbalist, Rabbi Elazar Azikri.

 That is one of the striking differences between the synagogues and the cathedrals of the Middle Ages.
 In a cathedral you sense the vastness of God and the smallness of humankind.
-But in the Altneushul in Prague or the synagogues of the Ari and R. Joseph Karo in Tzefat, you sense the closeness of God and the potential greatness of humankind.
-Many nations worship God, but Jews are the only people to count themselves His close relatives ("My child, my firstborn, Israel" Ex.
+But in the Altneushul in Prague or the synagogues of the Ari and Rabbi Joseph Karo in Safed, you sense the closeness of God and the potential greatness of humankind.
+Many nations worship God, but Jews are the only people to count themselves His close relatives ("My child, My firstborn, Israel" - Ex.
 4:22).

 Between the lines of Exodus 33, if we listen attentively enough, we sense the emergence of one of the most distinctive and paradoxical features of Jewish spirituality.
 No religion has ever held God higher, but none has ever felt Him closer.
-That is what Moses sought and achieved in Exodus 33 in his most daring conversation with God.
+That is what Moses sought and achieved in chapter 33, in his most daring conversation with God.